nathiboat/exercise/README.md

 ### Summary

 This command line application install via composer and using one dependcy called `"symfony/console": "~2.0"`.
-There is no plugin used in this application. it looks quite simple but can be extended to be more usfull to deal with github api.
+There is no plugin used in this application. it looks quite simple but can be extended to be more useful to deal with github api.

 ### Install